siphesande/usecontext_reactjs_app/README.md

 # Run on http://localhost:3000
 npm start

 # To create a production build
 npm run build
 ```
  OR run the app using yarn
 ```
 yarn install
 yarn start

+# To create a production build
 yarn build
 ```
--I decided to only use Javascript and context API because this App is very small and simple.
+- I decided to only use Javascript and context API because this App is very small and simple.
-context API doesn't require any third-party libraries.
+  Context API doesn't require any third-party libraries.
--Using a third-party library like redux  is an overkill.
+- Using a third-party library like redux is an overkill.
--Using typescript is also an overkill.
+- Using typescript is also an overkill.
+- That's why I'm not using typescript and redux